 Don’t miss: the temporary exhibitions, even if you don’t like the rest of the museum, most of the temporary exhibitions are worth a visit.
 You can check them on this website.

-What are the best museums in Spain for you?
+What are your favourite museums in Spain?
 Let us know in the comments!